-In order to integrate future information into the probability of default, the most relevant variable is the quarterly (annual) GDP growth rate.
+In order to integrate future information into the probability of default, the most relevant variables are the unemployment rate and the inflation rate - quarterly estimates.
 Data from various public databases, private banks, and content aggregators, such as Bloomberg, were used.
+At September 2022, the following scenarios (with updated probabilities based on a professional judgment) were established.